Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Metropolis-Hastings, Overrelaxation and Critical Slowing Down

-where $\varDelta S = S[\phi'] - S[\phi]$.
-Local updating methods based on the Metropolis algorithm usually exhibit long autocorrelation times.
-Significant improvements can be achieved with the HMC algorithm.
-It is based on a molecular dynamics evolution using classical Hamiltonian equations of motion, combined with a Metropolis accept/reject step.
-This allows for larger steps in configuration space with reasonable acceptance rates.
+Local updating methods based on the Metropolis-Hastings algorithm usually exhibit long autocorrelation times.
+Significant improvements can be achieved with the HMC method.
+It is based on a molecular dynamics evolution using classical Hamiltonian equations of motion, combined with an accept/reject step.
+This allows larger steps with reasonable acceptance rates.

-Another technique used to speed up the motion through configuration space is overrelaxation.
+A technique used to speed up the motion through configuration space is overrelaxation.
 It was originally designed for simulations of $SU(2)$ and $SU(3)$ Yang-Mills theory by exploiting symmetries of the action \cite{PhysRevD.36.515}.
-It is based on the fact that a candidate configuration is automatically accepted in the Metropolis step if $\varDelta S = 0$, under the condition that $T_0(\phi'|\phi)$ is symmetric.
-This is achieved by performing rotations in group space that leave $S$ unchanged.
-Hence by itself, overrelaxation is not ergodic since it moves on the subspace of constant action, which corresponds to the microcanonical ensemble of statistical mechanics.
-By combining it with a Monte Carlo algorithm, ergodicity is obtained, corresponding to the canonical ensemble.
-We refrain from discussing the specific procedure associated with Yang-Mills theory, since it is irrelevant for this work.
+It is based on the fact that a candidate configuration is automatically accepted in the Metropolis step if $\varDelta S = 0$, under the condition that $T_0$ is symmetric.
+This can be achieved by performing rotations in group space that leave $S$ unchanged.
+By itself, overrelaxation is therefore not ergodic, since it moves on the subspace of constant action.
+Ergodicity is achieved by combining it with a standard Monte Carlo algorithm.

 However, neither the HMC algorithm nor the overrelaxation method solve critical slowing down.
 Simply put, the problem occurs whenever the correlation length $\xi$ of a system diverges.
 Define the autocorrelation function of an observable $X$ as